bogyz123/bogyz123/README.md

 - ViteJS

-## Other Common Github Profile Sections
+## What I'm up to

-🧠 Currently, I am improving my TypeScript as well as Sass.
+🧠 Currently, I am building an URL-shortener application in Express, Node and JS.

 🤔 Node and GraphQL are two technologies I would like to learn & master!